-Group: II

-Semester: SPRING

-PSY60 - SOCIAL INTEGRATION AND CARE OF PEOPLE WITH DISABILITIES AND

-THEIR FAMILIES Vasiliki Sapouna

-In recent decades, the approach to disability issues and to social integration of the disabled is characterized by a continuous development as a result of the maturation and effectiveness of the claims of the disability movement, as well as the development of scientific knowledge in the field of social and human sciences.
+ELECTIVE Group: II ECTS: 4 Semester: SPRING Type: PSY60 - SOCIAL INTEGRATION AND CARE OF PEOPLE WITH DISABILITIES AND Title: THEIR FAMILIES Faculty: Vasiliki Sapouna Description: In recent decades, the approach to disability issues and to social integration of the disabled is characterized by a continuous development as a result of the maturation and effectiveness of the claims of the disability movement, as well as the development of scientific knowledge in the field of social and human sciences.
 This course focuses on the approach of disability based on the combination of the social and systemic theoretical model and the medical model, as well, with priority being given to the emergence of the social dimension.
-Therefore, the main highlighted points will concern: Introductory definitions/concepts of disability; social integration of the disabled; systemic theory of disability; vulnerable groups of people with disabilities and their families; social stereotypes, stigma; and economic difficulties.
-Last but not least, another main point to be affected is the concept of the disabled social exclusion, not only as a failure to access goods and services, but at any level involved, as well as all the relevant contemporary research data.
+Therefore, the affected is the concept of the disabled social exclusion, not only as a failure to access goods and services, but at any level involved, as well as all the relevant contemporary research data.